-**Note that enforcement of Proposition 63’s restrictions on possession of large-capacity magazines have been temporarily delayed pending an ongoing legal challenge by the NRA’s California affiliate.
+**Note that enforcement of Proposition 63’s restrictions on possession of large-capacity magazines have been delayed pending an ongoing legal challenge by the NRA’s California affiliate.
 To learn more about this case and the Giffords Law Center’s work to defend Proposition 63, visit our Duncan v.
 Becerra summary page.**

 California law also generally prohibits any person from manufacturing, importing into the state, selling, giving, lending, buying, or receiving, any large capacity magazine conversion kit.
 A “large capacity magazine conversion kit” is defined as a device, or combination of parts from a fully-functioning large capacity magazine, capable of converting an ammunition feeding device into a large capacity magazine.5